doubleu1809/tldr/pages/sdiff.md

 - For example the command:

-sdiff-a
 - Treat all files as text files.
-Useful for checking to see if binary files are identical.
+Useful for checking to see if binary files are identical: sdiff-a`

-sdiff-b
-- Ignore repeating blanks and end-of-line blanks; treat successive blanks as one.
+- Ignore repeating blanks and end-of-line blanks; treat successive blanks as one: sdiff-b`

-sdiff-B
-- Ignore blank lines in files.
+- Ignore blank lines in files: sdiff-B`

-sdiff-d
-- Ignore segments of numerous changes and output a smaller set of changes.
+- Ignore segments of numerous changes and output a smaller set of changes: sdiff-d`

-sdiff-H
-- Speed output of large files by scanning for scattered small changes; long stretches with many changes may not show up.
+- Speed output of large files by scanning for scattered small changes; long stretches with many changes may not show up: sdiff-H`

 `# sdiff`